 Lilies - except Peruvian Lilies

 Obviously, if you can place your plants up high and not where your pet can reach it – like mistletoe – then you are in luck for a little holiday cheer!

 In addition – also consider that many plants are treated with pesticides at the nurseries which can often be toxic.
 And be sure to check the additives that you might put into your Christmas tree water – as it can be toxic to pets as well.
 BAH HUMBUG!
 But it’s better to be safe than sorry!

-We need to start talking about this issue and raise awareness so that pet owners can be more informed and can make the best decision possible regarding plants in the home when you have pets…Mom says the pets’ safety comes first – so do your research before you bring a flower or plant inside!
+We need to start talking about this issue and raise awareness so that pet owners can be more informed and can make the best decision possible regarding plants in the home when you have pets…Mom says the pets’ safety comes first – so do your research on the ASPCA site before you bring a flower or plant inside!